glarizza/puppet-datademo/Readme.markdown

       include yum
     }

-Also, make sure to download the correct versions of the sunjdk and jenkins (see code).
-All war files should be in modules/tomcat/files/war and your sunjdk files should be in modules/tomcat/files
+Also, make sure to download the correct versions of the sunjdk, tomcat, and jenkins (see code).
+All war files should be in modules/tomcat/files/war and your sunjdk and tomcat files should be in modules/tomcat/files